Submissions

 File with Article Text

-You should have a separate Word document file that includes the body of your paper, tables, figures, and references.
-There should be no author identifying information in this file, to allow for blind review.
+You should have a separate Word document containing the body of your paper, tables, figures, and references.
+There should be no author-identifying information in this file, to facilitate blind review.
 You should have a short running head in the header along with the page number.
 You will see three tabs labeled 1.
 Upload File, 2.
 Review Details and 3 Confirm

 In tab 1, in the box Article Component, use the pull-down arrow and select Article Text.
-You may drag and drop your Article Text File into the dotted lined box or click on Upload File and follow those directions.
+You may drag and drop your Article Text File into the dotted-lined box or click on Upload File and follow those directions.
 Once the file is in the box, click on the grey box Continue at the bottom of the page.
-This will take you to Tab 2 Review Details again click on Continue and you will come to Tab 3 Confirm.
-This offers you the opportunity to add another file (not required) but this is available if you wish to upload another file such as a letter to the editor or some other document.
+This will take you to Tab 2 Review Details again, click on Continue, and you will come to Tab 3 Confirm.
+This offers you the opportunity to add another file (not required), but this is available if you wish to upload another file, such as a letter to the editor or some other document.
 Click on continue and you will be moved to Tab 3 Confirm.
 Although you again have the opportunity to upload another file, most will click on Complete at the bottom left corner.
-Once the text file is confirmed you will be asked to enter Metadata.
-For metadata, you will be asked for each author’s name and affiliation.
-Once the information is complete on this page you will be asked if you wish to submit.
+Once the text file is confirmed, you will be asked to enter the title, abstract and keywords.
+Once the information on this page is complete, you will be asked whether you wish to submit.
 You must click on Submit before the submission is completed.
-If you have any questions please email the editor-in-chief, Dr. Pamela Stewart Fahs at psfahs@binghamton.edu
+If you have any questions, please email the editor-in-chief, Dr. Pamela Stewart Fahs at psfahs@binghamton.edu

 Submission Preparation Checklist